NCLEX Pediatric Nursing

 Tips for Success in Pediatric NCLEX Questions

-• Memorize developmental milestones
+• Memorize developmental milestones for each age group

-• Recognize early respiratory distress
+• Recognize early signs of respiratory distress in children

 • Know immunizations and contraindications